Po-Hsien39/project-WhoseCode/README.md

 ### Auto Saving

 1. Using debounce technique
-2. Only when user stop editing for 2 seconds will I save the changes of the content
+2. Waits for two seconds of inactivity before saving